IPS-Eye-White

 3. And most importantly, through one of Abraham's descendants all nations of the earth would be blessed (12:1-3).
 This was a promise of the Messiah or savior who would come many hundreds of years in the future.

-These three promises form the context for the entire Bible.
+These three promises are the backdrop of the entire Bible.

 Begin With An Overview